Lutsik1998/dentistApp/readme.md

 docker rmi $(docker images | grep '<none>' | awk '{print $3}')
 ``` -->

+## Demo
+You can watch demo video at this link: https://youtu.be/ShLs0XzMROE

 ## Authors
 Created by students of the Wroclaw University of Technology: